Python-SIP/sip/sphinx/c_api.rst

         a non-zero value if the object is a Python time object.

-.. c:function:: void *sipGetTypeUserData(sipWrapperType *type)
+.. c:function:: void *sipGetTypeUserData(const sipWrapperType *type)

     .. versionadded:: 4.19

-    Each generated Python type contains a pointer for the use of handwritten code.
+    Each generated type corresponding to a wrapped C/C++ type, or a user sub-class of such a type, contains a pointer for the use of handwritten code.
 This returns the value of that pointer.

     :param type:
-        the :ref:`generated type object <ref-type-objects>` corresponding to the C/C++ type.
+        the type object.
     :return:
         the type-specific pointer.